 Meeting Automation That Goes Beyond Transcription

-The average knowledge worker is interrupted 275 times per day, according to the Microsoft Work Trend Index.
+The average knowledge worker is interrupted 275 times per day—or roughly once every two minutes—according to the Microsoft Work Trend Index.
 Meetings are the biggest culprit.
-AI agents for meeting automation do not just record what was said — they close the loop.
+AI agents for meeting automation do not just record what was said — they take action.

 What to look for: an AI agent for remote teams that connects your video platform, task tracker, and communication tool so nothing falls through the cracks.
 Platforms like Coommit are building this directly into the video experience, combining canvas collaboration with contextual AI that understands both the conversation and the visual work happening on screen.